 Certain types of arrhythmias can cause the heart to lose its pumping ability without warning.
 This kind of cardiac arrest causes sudden death if the heart’s normal rhythm is not restored immediately by an external defibrillator device or an implantable cardioverter-defibrillator.

-The process that causes cholesterol-rich plaques to accumulate in the coronary arteries affects all the arteries in the body.
-Atherosclerotic plaques in the carotid arteries in the neck, which supply blood to the brain, can cause strokes.
+The process that causes plaque to accumulate in the coronary arteries affects all the arteries in the body.
+The carotid arteries in the neck supply blood to the brain.
+Atherosclerotic plaques in these arteries can cause strokes.
 Plaques elsewhere can impede blood flow within the arteries that supply the legs, arms, or vital organs, or they can lead to life-threatening rupture of the aorta, the largest artery in the body.